Road Trips Made Easy: Best Planning Tips

 #1 Get Inspired and Start Planning!

 You may have a rough idea of where you’d like to visit.
 But you may not be aware of all the places along the way that might actually be good spots to stop for a bit.
-Think hikes with scenic views; historic sites; a winery, distillery, or brew pub; amusement parks; sporting venues; and unique establishments.
+Think hikes with scenic views, historic sites, a winery, distillery, or brew pub, amusement parks, sporting venues, and unique establishments.

-- Roadtrippers – Roadtrippers helps you plan your road trip with the places you plan to visit.
+• RoadtrippersRoadtrippers helps you plan your road trip with the places you plan to visit.
 It provides driving time between scheduled stops, mileage, approximate cost of gas as well as some curated trip plans to inspire you.
-In addition, it has filters you can select so you can add other spots that you may not have considered at first.
+In addition, it has filters you can select to add other spots you may not have considered at first.
 For example, you can search for restaurants, entertainment venues, landmarks, campsites, and the like.
-The more filters you select, the more specific your results will be — such as independently-owned restaurants with 4-star ratings or above.
+The more filters you select, the more specific your results will be — such as independently owned restaurants with 4-star ratings or above.

 #2 Get Organized!